bitnami/charts/incubator/parse/README.md

 > $ gcloud compute addresses create parse-public-ip
 > ```
 >
-> The reserved IP address can be associated to the Parse service by specifying it as the value of the `parseLoadBalancerIP` parameter while installing the chart.
+> The reserved IP address can be associated to the Parse service by specifying it as the value of the `loadBalancerIP` parameter while installing the chart.

 Specify each parameter using the `--set key=value[,key=value]` argument to `helm install`.
 For example,